awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 The load balancer supports Lambda invocation for requests over both HTTP and HTTPS\.
 The load balancer sends an event in JSON format\.
 The load balancer adds the following headers to every request: `X-Amzn-Trace-Id`, `X-Forwarded-For`, `X-Forwarded-Port`, and `X-Forwarded-Proto`\.

+If the `content-encoding` header is present, the load balancer Base64 encodes the body and sets `isBase64Encoded` to `true`\.

-If the content type is one of the following types, the load balancer sends the body to the Lambda function as is and sets `isBase64Encoded` to `false`: text/\*, application/json, application/javascript, and application/xml\.
-For all other types, the load balancer Base64 encodes the body and sets `isBase64Encoded` to `true`\.
+If the `content-encoding` header is not present, Base64 encoding depends on the content type\.
+For the following types, the load balancer sends the body as is and sets `isBase64Encoded` to `false`: text/\*, application/json, application/javascript, and application/xml\.
+Otherwise, the load balancer Base64 encodes the body and sets `isBase64Encoded` to `true`\.

 The following is an example event\.